rcmlee99/watson-photography-ios/README.md

 * **Classes/WPWatson.m** - Singleton that sends questions to the Watson API if a username and password are found in `Supporting Files/config.plist`, otherwise it returns data from `Supporting Files/fake.json`.
 Questions are cached, if a user asks the same question again it will get it from the cache instead of contacting the server again.
 The cache is cleared after the forth question.
 Apple's [NSURLConnection](https://developer.apple.com/library/ios/documentation/cocoa/reference/foundation/classes/NSURLConnection_Class/Reference/Reference.html) API is used to make an asynchronous request to Watson's API, it's the same library that popular libraries like [AFNetworking](https://github.com/AFNetworking/AFNetworking) use internally.

-* **Classes/WPWatsonQuestionResponse.m** - Simple object that will hold answers and evidence for a relevant to a specific question.
+* **Classes/WPWatsonQuestionResponse.m** - Simple object that will hold answers and evidence relevant to a specific question.

 * **Classes/WPUtils.m** - Class full of class methods for various miscellaneous operations.
 Here's code to: style the navigation bar, build a busy indicator, get a random number with a range, etc.